evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 ``gamesrc/world/``
 ^^^^^^^^^^^^^^^^^^

-``gamesrc/world/``, finally, contains all the rest that make up your world.
+``gamesrc/world/``, contains all the rest that make up your world.
 This is where you would put your own custom economic system, combat mechanic, emote-parser or what have you; organized in whatever way you like.
 Just remember that if you create new folders under ``world``, they must contain an empty file ``__init__.py``, or Python will not know how to import modules from them.
 The ``world`` folder is also where Evennia's `batch processors <BatchProcessors.html>`_ by default look for their input files.
 These allow you to build your world offline using your favourite text editor rather than have to do it online over a command line.
 The `Batch-Command processor <BatchCommandProcessor.html>`_ expects files ending with ``.ev``, whereas the more advanced `Batch-Code processor <BatchCodeProcessor.html>`_ takes ``.py`` with some special formatting.

 ``world/examples/`` contains one batch file for each processor.
 Each creates a *Red Button* object in *Limbo* using their respective special syntax.

+``gamesrc/conf/``
+^^^^^^^^^^^^^^^^^

+``gamesrc/world/`` holds optional extension modules for the Evennia engine.
+Certain functionality in the server is meant to be extended, and in order to allow you to do this without modifying the server itself, it imports files from this directory.
+Modifying these are optionally and you can usually change a variable in ``game/settings.py`` to change which module Evennia is looking for.
+There are dummy example files in here, read their headers for usage instructions.

 The ``src/`` directory
 ----------------------